Lufthansa has announced that the Airbus A350 will be deployed on additional routes between Munich and the USA.

 Between March 25 and and May 31, the A350 will fly between Munich and Denver on Monday, Wednesday, Friday, Saturday, Sunday.

 Between June 1 and and June 30, the A350 will fly the route everyday EXCEPT Thursdays.

 Beginning July 1, and lasting at least until October 27, the A350 will fly the route each day.

-Beginning on September 12, 2017 the A350 will replace the A346 on daily flights between Munich and Hong Kong.
+Lufthansa has announced that beginning May 1, the A350 will replace the A330 on its daily flights between Munich and Vancouver.

 LH476 will depart Munich at 3:35p, arriving in Vancouver at 4:45p.